SynixeContractors/Documents/certs/csw.md

 ## Usage

-### CSW Types

-- Static Mini-Spike
-  - Often referred to as “Static AA”
-  - The Mini-Spike should be used when the airspace is occupied with enemies
-  - Lock on targeting system used against air assets
 - Static M2
   - Also known as a “Static .50”
   - The M2 should be used when we are either in a fortified location as a defense asset or if we are posed against a bigger threat and we are in need of more firepower